 Some of you may be perplexed.
 Normally, â€œfailedâ€? television shows arenâ€™t made into major motion pictures.
 The thing is, Firefly is really, really good.
-The only reason that itâ€™s not still on TV is because someone at Fox set out to destroy it and nearly succeeded.
+The only reason that itâ€™s not still on TV is because someone at Fox set out to destroy it and nearly succeeded, but I really enjoy watching the series and I even installed a corner tv wall mount to watch it comfortable.
 It takes a pretty amazing show to put corporate America in itâ€™s place, and Firefly has done that.
 Itâ€™s risen from the dead.
 Do yourself a favor and give it a chance this Friday.
 Then, if you find yourself a newly converted browncoat (slang for a Firefly fan), buy the DVDs, encourage your friends to check it out, and go see Serenity on September 30th.

 A little dated, but late last month, a Dutch gentlemen by the name of Patrick Musimu smashed the no-limits free driving record by taking a big breath, riding a weighted sled down to 209.6m below sea level then being pulled back to the surface by a balloon.
 The whole trip took just under 3 and half minutes and he did it while fighting off an intestinal infection.
 I think I can speak for the whole world when I say “Holy freakin’ crap, that’s deep!”

 Judging from Musimu’s letter to the freediving community [found here], it’s gone to his head (not that I can blame him for that), but I think I’d still rather train with Umberto Pelizari at the Apnea Academy.